Learning Task Priorities from Demonstrations: Learning operational and configuration space constraints simultaneously

 \subsection{Experiment: bimanual shaking skill}

-In order to test the configuration space projection operators introduced in this section, we selected the skill of shaking a bottle using COMAN.
-The whole movement contains an operational space component (reaching, grasping a bottle and bringing it closer to the torso) and a configuration space component (shaking with rhythmic movements of the shoulders, see Figure \ref{fig:shakingCOMAN_Sim}).
+In order to test the formulation introduced in this section, we selected the skill of shaking a bottle using COMAN.
+The skill contains an operational space component (reaching, grasping a bottle and bringing it closer to the torso) and a configuration space component (shaking with rhythmic shoulder movements, see Fig.\ \ref{fig:shakingCOMAN_Sim}).
+Parts of this experiment are also reported in \cite{Silverio2018Humanoids}.